What Is The IUCN?

 A critically endangered species faces a very high risk of becoming extinct in the very near future.
 This is the most serious category for living plant and animal species.
 Within this category, some species have been labeled as “possibly extinct” or “possibly extinct in the wild.”
 This is because a species cannot be categorized as critically endangered until extensive research has been completed.
 The IUCN gives a critically endangered status if the species is only found in less than 100 square kilometers and experiences extreme habitat fragmentation, is found on less than 10 square kilometers or has declined by more than 25% over 10 years (to name a few).

 There are currently 2,464 animal species and 2,104 plant species on the critically endangered list.
-Some of these animals include the: Siberian crane, blue-throated macaw, Sumatran rhinoceros, and mountain gorilla.
+Some of these animals include the: Siberian crane, blue-throated macaw, Sumatran rhinoceros, and the mountain gorilla.

 Extinct in the Wild (EW)